 - Heat cast iron skillet (along with drippings from roasting the pork) on stove top and add butter.

 - Once butter is melted, add flour and stir, scrapping up all the drippings and herbs that was on the skillet.

-- Add milk and bring to a boil, stirring continuously.
+- Add milk and bring to a boil, whisking continuously to remove any clumps.
 Once gravy is smooth and thickened, remove from heat.
 Add more milk at any point to thin out gravy as needed.